Epilepsy and ADHD

 - When your child engages in an activity for a longer period of time, encourage this by allowing them the time to fully engage, and make a positive comment about their sustained attention.
 You can say something like “Wow, you spent a lot of time working on that project.
-You must be really enjoying it.”
+You are working really hard.”

 - If your child is hyperactive as well, integrate movement (eg. jumping, drawing) into learning.